RuneRost/Astro-RT/README.md

 pip install -r requirements.txt
 ```

+To the best of our knowledge, no prior work has presented an emulator for time-dependent radiative transfer.
+Hencem to contextualize the performance of our approach relative to existing emulators, we also apply it to monochromatic three-dimensional static radiative transfer.
+Both scenarios are therefore presented in the following.

 ## Training

-In our paper we consider two scenarios in which we want to emulate Radiative Transfer.
 For each scenario we provide code to train a surrogate model, as well as our pretrained surrogate model.
 The two scenarios for which we trained our models are:
-1. Prediction of steady-state radiative intensity setting in for $t \to \infty$
+1. Prediction of steady-state radiative intensity setting in for $t \to \infty$ (to contextualize the performance of our approach relative to existing emulators)
-2. Temporal evolution of radiative intensity from a starting point where $I_0=0$
+2. Temporal evolution of radiative intensity from a starting point where $I_0=0$ (main model we present in our paper)

 To train and evaluate a steady-state model we provide a dataset consisting of samples, that each comprise an absorption and emission field as well as the corresponding steady-state radiative intensity.
 These are generated using the code from [here](https://anonymous.4open.science/r/Ray-trax-3F2E/).